Casus-B/Casus-custom-Chatfill-II/README.md

 6. I added a POV/Tense entry in the ROLE toggle, because that's where the original author had his 'style guide,' and because I  think tense/POV deserves to be at the top of the prompt if you care about that sort of thing.
 My preference is for second-person narration in present tense, so that's what you'll find, but easy enough to change.

+7. Some 'toys,' in the form of individualized colored dialogue for NPCs (works even if you're just using a Narrator card), a time/date/weather tracker, and a big tracker that covers present characters, clothing/position, a brief rundown of prominent characters' motivations in the current scene, recent and ongoing plot developments, and sort of a decision tree for the AI to follow when crafting its approach to the current reply.
+I honestly can't do without the latter.
+It makes things so much more consistent in scenes with several different moving parts.

-7. Oh, and I commented out the bit about not impersonating the user's character.
+8. Oh, and I commented out the bit about not impersonating the user's character.
 I left in the prohibition against spoofing {{user}}'s dialogue, because that bothers me much more.
 Matter of preference, but I like to leave the model some latitude to paraphrase/interpret {{user}}'s actions/responses.

 I think that's everything, or near enough.